 How is a course grade interpreted into a letter grade and GPA points?

 What is academic probation or an academic warning?

-When students receive a Grade Point Average (GPA) of (2.00) or below at the end of any semester, they are issued a warning to inform them that their GPA falls below the acceptable level.
+When students receive a Grade Point Average (GPA) of (2.00) or below at the end of any semester, they are issued a warning to inform them that their GPA is below the acceptable level.
 Students who have received an academic warning will need to exert more efforts to raise their GPA above (2.00) and cannot register for more than 12 credit hours.
 Students are required to raise their GPA by the end of the following semester or they will be issued a second warning.
 Students are permitted to repeat courses to raise their GPA provided the grade in a given course is not higher than a (C+).

 Can students request the suspension of their studies (voluntarily)?

 Students who have completed at least one semester may apply to suspend their coursework provided that they apply within the specified time limit.
 A student may suspend his study for a period of not more than four consecutive semesters.

 When might a student's registration be suspended (compulsory suspension)?